qipanda/Spring19-Research/Hierarchy-Of-References.markdown

         were best for relevancy detection
     - *2016 Roberts*, Discusses multi-modality in topic models and practical advice relating to applying them
+    - *2017 Potnoff*, Developed tools for getting high level snapshots of underground forums based on the text of forum posts